Skip to content

 The 110+ blueprints are organised across three functional buckets:

 Each blueprint ships as an importable n8n JSON file with a Loom walkthrough from Jack or a team member.
 You load the file, swap your API keys, and the workflow runs.
-The “AI outbound sales agent” blueprint is the one most members reference in the feed — I adapted it for a B2B client’s lead gen pipeline and it ran the first time without modification beyond the API keys.
+The “AI outbound sales agent” blueprint is the one most members reference in the feed, often adapted for B2B lead gen pipelines with little modification beyond the API keys.

-The gotcha I hit: several blueprints assume you’re running the self-hosted version of n8n, not the cloud version.
-If you’re on n8n Cloud, two of the more advanced workflows won’t import cleanly because of node version mismatches.
-Nobody flags this upfront.
-I spent about 90 minutes troubleshooting before posting in the community feed — the response came back in under three hours with a fix.
-That support speed is real, not a sales page claim.
+One gotcha worth flagging, based on member reports: several blueprints assume you’re running the self-hosted version of n8n, not the cloud version.
+If you’re on n8n Cloud, some of the more advanced workflows won’t import cleanly because of node version mismatches.
+This isn’t flagged upfront.
+Members who hit it report the support team coming back with a fix within a few hours, so the support speed is real, not just a sales page claim.

 Daily Live Calls

-Live calls run roughly five days a week — a mix of Q&A office hours and build-along sessions where Jack or a guest walks through a new automation live.
+Live calls run roughly five days a week, a mix of Q&A office hours and build-along sessions where Jack or a guest walks through a new automation live.
 Recordings are in the Classroom within 24 hours.
-The live calls are valuable but the timing can be awkward outside UK hours — most run between 10am-12pm BST.
+The live calls are valuable but the timing can be awkward outside UK hours, with most running between 10am-12pm BST.
 If you’re in Asia or the Americas, you’re largely watching recordings.
 That’s still useful, but it removes the “live” advantage.

 live community calls